 Key Highlights

-- Appellplatz: The roll-call square where prisoners were counted multiple times a day.
+- Appellplatz: The identification square where the prisoners were counted several times a day.

 Remembering the Victims